SMU Scholar FAQ

 What information, or metadata, is needed for files to be uploaded?

-How do I submit materials to the SMU Digital Repository?
+How do I submit materials to SMU Scholar?

 You have two options for submitting your materials to the Digital Repository.
 The first option is to use the submission process on the repository site (see the link to Submit Research).
 You will be asked to create a user profile and to enter some basic information about your work.
 The entire process often takes less than five minutes.

-The second option is to contact repository staff directly, who will work with you to prepare and upload your files into the Digital Repository.
-You may submit your research or other documents directly to us via this web form.
+The second option is to contact repository staff directly, who will work with you to prepare and upload your files into SMU Scholar.
+Contact Jolene de Verges at email@example.com for more information>

 What if I have materials that need to be digitized?

-Analog/physical materials will need to be digitized before they can be hosted in the SMU Digital Repository.
-Materials to be digitized must meet the guidelines of the repository and should be ready for public access (works will not be edited or proofread before posting).
-All submitted work must meet these criteria and must be in compliance with SMU's Computing and Communications Acceptable Use Policy, Copyright Policy, Responsible Conduct of Research Guidelines, and other relevant standards.
+Analog/physical materials will need to be digitized before they can be hosted in SMU Scholar.
+Materials that are digitized should be ready for public access (works will not be edited or proofread before posting).
+All submitted work must meet these criteria and must be in compliance with SMU's Information Technology Acceptable Use Policy, Copyright Policy, Responsible Conduct of Research Guidelines, and other relevant standards.
 Copyright holders of items to be digitized must provide written authorization for distribution in the repository.

 Can I withdraw my content from the Digital Repository?

 Yes.
-Authors/creators may contact the SMU Digital Repository in writing and request that their work be removed as soon as practical.
+Authors/creators may contact SMU Scholar in writing and request that their work be removed as soon as practical.
 SMU cannot remove cached copies of said content, however.